Characterization of DESI fiber assignment incompleteness effect on 2-point clustering and mitigation methods for DR1 analysis: Data

 A second, even more important, artefact is not directly visible in the figure, as it manifests itself on much smaller scales and goes beyond 1-point statistics: fiber collisions.
 As dicussed in section \ref{sec:intro}, for DESI this effect extends beyond mere physical collisions.
 In essence, in any area small enough to have a uniquely defined $n_\text{tile}$ value, we cannot observe more targets than $n_\text{tile}$ times the number of fibers in that area.

 Figure \ref{fig:ang_pair_counts_data} illustrates the impact of fiber collisions on 2-point measurements, as a function of the separation angle $\theta$.
 The solid pink curve represents the ratio of the pair counts from the sample of successfully observed galaxies in DR1 to the counts from the full sample of potential targets\footnote{The pair counts are divided by the total number of pairs in the respective sample.}.
-In order to counteract the effect of fiber assignment, the observed galaxies are weighted with completeness weights\footnote{Here by completeness weights we mean $w_{comp}/f_{tile}$, as decribed in section \ref{sec:estimator_level}}, as detailed in \cite{DESI2024.II.KP3} and further discussed below in section \ref{sec:estimator_level}, which explains why the ratio nicely converges to 1 at large angles.
-However, for separations $\lesssim 0.02 \ \rm deg$ there is a significant loss of power, up to $60\%$ for the ELGs, that clearly cannot be handled by the weights.
+In order to counteract the effect of fiber assignment, the observed galaxies are weighted with completeness weights\footnote{Here by completeness weights we mean $w_{comp}/f_{tile}$, as described in section \ref{sec:estimator_level}}, as detailed in \cite{DESI2024.II.KP3} and further discussed below in section \ref{sec:estimator_level}, which explains why the ratio nicely converges to 1 at large angles.
+However, for separations $\lesssim 0.02 \ \rm deg$ there is a significant loss of power, up to $60\%$ for the ELGs, that clearly cannot be handled by the weights\footnote{ As discussed below, sections \ref{sec:estimator_level} and \ref{sec:results}, the fact that even PIP weights, which are inherently pairwise, fail to recover the ``true" clustering on small scale is direct evidence of the presence of zero-probability pairs, mostly coming from regions of the survey footprint covered by only a single pass of the instrument.
+In these regions, fiber collisions make it impossible to measure the redshifts of both members of a close pair, even when the two targets are QSOs and have the highest assignment priority.}.
 Due to its lower completeness (figure \ref{fig:ang_2d_data}), the effect gets even stronger for the south galactic cap, not shown here for compactness, reaching about $80\%$.
 In the following we will often refer to this small-scale suppression as {\it collision window}.

 The angular upweighting method introduced above and detailed in section \ref{sec:estimator_level} restores the ``true'' angular clustering by assigning to each galaxy pair a weight equal to the inverse of the curve shown in the figure.
 However, this alone does not guarantee that the corresponding 3-dim clustering is accurately recovered.